snail-language/snail-language-support/journal.md

     - Just like the contributes endpoints and stuff, enough to have a debug window start up (but not actually do anything)
 3. Read Vela Dimitrova Mineva SYE project
     - Start outlining how my SYE paper might look organizationally

+## 11/29/2022

+Today, going to try to figure out what snail needs to be able to do in order to work with VSCode DAP. ie what functionality must it support.
+1. Keeping track of breakpoints (line number in source, line position in source (multiple per line), when a particular function is called, when a particular condition evaluates to true)
+2. Keeping track of logpoints
+3. Be able to keep track of stepping forward, stepping into, stopping and resuming execution
+4. Keep track of stack and call traces
+5. Report environment and store variables and values (as primitives and complex structures)
+6. keep track of watch expressions (expressions to execute whenever the debugger pauses)
+7.